Girish Chandra Ghosh: Power of Attorney

 After testing Sri Ramakrishna for years, seeking to find fault or hypocrisy, but finding none, Girish finally asks what spiritual practices to adopt.

 Ramakrishna answered, "Try and call on God three times a day."

 Girish says, "I'm sorry.
 I can't promise to.
 I may forget."

 Then the Master said, "Do it twice a day.
 Do it once."

 Girish, in dismay, "No, no, I can't promise anything."

 Finally, Ramakrishna says, "All right, then give me your Power of Attorney.
 I'll be responsible for you.
 Now you have no will at all.
 You will only say, 'I do whatever the Lord wills'.
 Don't ever say again, 'I will do this' or 'I will do that'.

 At first, he felt relieved, thinking he could go on doing whatever he liked.
 But slowly he came to realize that he had to be honest with himself and ask, is this something God wants me to do, or just my lower nature?

 Christopher Isherwood and Girish Ghosh

-World famous English author, Christopher Isherwood was a beloved disciple of Swami Prabhavananda, and closely identified with Girish who wrote and gave lectures on the Bengali playwright.
-Isherwood, in his biographical book, My Guru and his Disciple said, "Girish became a kind of patron saint for me - I felt closer to him than any other member of the Ramakrishna circle."
+World famous English author, Christopher Isherwood was a beloved disciple of Swami Prabhavananda, and closely identified with Girish.
+He wrote and gave lectures on the Bengali playwright.
+In Isherwood's autobiographical book, My Guru and his Disciple he said, "Girish became a kind of patron saint for me - I felt closer to him than any other member of the Ramakrishna circle."

-In December 1975, Isherwood gave the Sunday lecture at the Santa Barbara Vedanta Temple titled Girish Ghosh, where he describes the parallels in their two lives - coming from a state of worldly drunkenness and debauchery to accepting the teachings of a Holy Man, who offered them unconditional love and brings them to God.
+On December 7th, 1975, Isherwood gave the Sunday lecture at the Santa Barbara Vedanta Temple titled Girish Ghosh, where he describes the parallels in their two lives - coming from a state of worldly drunkenness and debauchery to accepting the teachings of a Holy Man, who offered them unconditional love and brings them to God.
+The lecture was recorded and released on CD by mondayMEDIA.